FWinkler79/SpringCloudPlatform/README.md

 Project `config-server` is a Spring Boot application that acts as a central configuration server.
 It uses [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/#_spring_cloud_config_server) to serve configurations that are stored in a [GitHub repository](https://github.com/FWinkler79/SpringCloudPlatform-Configs).

-- Starts up first
 - Has its own configurations (not loaded from github)
 - Uses Zipkin / Sleuth to report tracing information.
 - Is a Eureka client, i.e. registers itself with service registry.
-  BUT: only later, since service-registry depends on configs served by config-server.
+- Services find / lookup config-server via Eureka.
+- Allows more than one config-server instances to run and be addressed by one logical service name.

 # Service Registry